What is a structural rivet?

 Material Grip Range.

 The material grip range refers to the material thickness or the depth the rivet can be effectively installed.
 For example, if two 1.5 mm plates/items need to be riveted, a blind rivet with a material grip range between 2- 5 mm is required.
-Best practice dictates that the middle grip range of a rivet should be used and not the minimum/maximum sizes.
-This assists in achieving correct shear and tensile strength whilst ensuring the longevity of the rivet.
-Please note that the grip range is not the length of the rivet as many people mistakenly believe the length is the amount of material the rivet will pull up.
+For best practice in rivet selection aim for the middle of the material range, followed by the minimum then the maximum.
+The middle grip range assists in achieving correct shear and tensile strength whilst ensuring the longevity of the rivet.
+Please note that the grip range is not the length; many people mistakenly believe the length is the amount of material the rivet will pull up.

 Structural rivet head type.